mbarulli/rss2nostr/README.md

 Just head over to the [Geyser page for rss2nostr](https://geyser.fund/project/rss2nostr).
 Any contribution will be much appreciated, thanks!

-This financial resources will be used
+This financial resources will be used to:
-*   to attract and compensate the best Nostr developers
+*   attract and compensate developers
 *   pay for the initial hosting costs of the rss2nostr web app